bonkko/duc/README.md

 This is the fork of duc software from https://github.com/zevv/duc.

-It implement some minor features and it is not the main project.
+It implement some minor features on cmd-ls.c and it is not the main project.
 Below the original readme.

 [![Build Status](https://travis-ci.org/zevv/duc.svg?branch=master)](https://travis-ci.org/zevv/duc)